Deep-Fried Oreos by Food Lust People Love

 I am honored to have Stacy here from Food Lust People Love.
-This is an amazing post that I have to share with you today.
+This is an amazing post, Deep-Fried Oreos by Food Lust People Love that I have to share with you today.
 A heart felt one that got me welling up with tears.
 I appreciate her genuine sincerity and love the connection that our cities have.
 Through devastation we shall stand united.

 I know give the floor to Stacy.
 ENJOY!!

 When fellow food blogger, Tara Noland, put the call out a couple of months back for guest posts during Stampede, the Calgary equivalent of the Houston Livestock Show and Rodeo, you know I had to step up.
 Calgary and Houston, my hometown, have much in common.
 Both are cities that oil built, with a great heritage of cowboys and rodeo.
 And Houston and Calgary have fabulous carnival food, including barbecue of all kinds, things on sticks, and heart-stopping fried everything.

 My sister and I were researching and brainstorming (imagine dueling banjos but with laptops) what I should make and deep-fried Oreos came up.
 They sounded perfect for this post.

 Recently Calgary suffered devastating floods that reminded me of terrible times in Houston during our tropical storm Allison.
 As a community, Houston overcame and, as a community, Calgary is overcoming.

 According to a recent editorial in the Calgary Herald, canceling Stampede was not even an option: “Last year at this time, Calgarians were offering hearty toasts to the next 100 years of the Stampede.
 We are not about to bow out in year 101.”
 That’s the spirit, Calgary!
 I salute the fortitude of your citizens and wish you all a complete and rapid recovery and the most successful Stampede yet.